matiasleoni/Lapidarist/README.md

 The code used to solve this problem can be found in "mapeo.ipynb" and a private report explaining the thought process and results was emailed.

+Requirements should not be thougt as a pip'able file but as a description.